geokshitij/geokshitij.github.io/README.md

 ## I wish someone had told me

+- Plans should be measured in decades, execution should be measured in weeks.
 - Working with great people is the greatest experience in life.
 - If you study the subject you like for 1 hour/day, you will become a national expert within 5 years.
 - Hate the crime, but love the criminal.